AmusementClub/vs-mlrt/README.md

 Please see [the wiki](https://github.com/AmusementClub/vs-mlrt/wiki) for supported models.

-## vsov: OpenVINO-based Pure CPU Runtime
+## vsov: OpenVINO-based Pure CPU & Intel GPU Runtime

 [OpenVINO](https://docs.openvino.ai/latest/index.html) is an AI inference runtime developed by Intel, mainly targeting x86 CPUs and Intel GPUs.

-The vs-openvino plugin provides optimized *pure* CPU runtime for some popular AI filters, with Intel GPU support planned in the future.
+The vs-openvino plugin provides optimized *pure* CPU & Intel GPU runtime for some popular AI filters.
+Intel GPU supports Gen 8+ on Broadwell+ and the Arc series GPUs.

 To install, download the latest release and extract them into your VS `plugins` directory.